algorithm-archivists/algorithm-archive/chapters/fundamental_algorithms/tree_traversal/tree_traversal.md

   | 0 -> tree
   | n ->
       let child = create_tree (num_row - 1) num_child in
+      (*
+        using a recursive function, instead of a for loop, allows us to not use mutation

+        this is basically a for loop, written with recursive functions :)
+      *)
       let rec inner tree = function
       | 0 -> tree
       | n -> add_child (inner tree (n - 1)) child